CS-SI/eodag/README.rst

 .. _contributing guidelines: https://github.com/CS-SI/eodag/blob/develop/CONTRIBUTING.rst

-LICENSE
+License
 =======

 EODAG is licensed under Apache License v2.0.
 See LICENSE file for details.

-AUTHORS
+Authors
 =======

-EODAG is developed by `CS GROUP - France <https://www.c-s.fr>`_.
+EODAG has been created by `CS GROUP - France <https://www.csgroup.eu/>`_.

-CREDITS
+Credits
 =======

 EODAG is built on top of amazingly useful open source projects.
 See NOTICE file for details about those projects and